In this 8th and final session, I make sure M&M leave with a sound

 I am one week into my intensive program, 12 Sentences:

-Ultimate Business Creation and Articulation, and the
+Ultimate Business Creation and Articulation

 participants are soon going to be considering their